academiaonline-org/eks/README.md

 # eks

-All the steps will be performed from AWS Cloud Shell.
+All the steps will be performed from AWS Cloud9.

 Install Terraform:
 ```